HaydenDunstan/2048-Game-AI/README.md

 # 2048-Game-AI
-A program designed to beat the game 2048
+The Game 2048 and a program designed to beat the it, coded in C